SandsDX

 Metric20192025Change

-Lead List MQL-to-SQL~8%2.5%-69%
+Lead list MQL-to-SQL~8%2.5%-69%

-Part II: The AI GTM Stack
+The AI GTM stack

 Data/EnrichmentZoomInfo ($15K+ annually)Clay ($149/mo) with 50+ data sources, waterfall enrichment, 90%+ match rates